Authentication

 * **Browser did not open**: your terminal cannot launch a browser (common in headless or SSH sessions)

-* **Code not entered in time**: the device code expires after a few minutes
+* **Code expired**: the device code expires after a few minutes

 ### How to fix